 Dr. and Mrs. Green were the proud parents of 4 children; Peter, Ken, Kathleen and David.

-Dr. Green became involved in the local school board and sat on the Blenheim Public School Board and the Blenheim District High School Board.
-He was a member of the A.F. & A.M.
+Dr. Green was the President of the Kent County Medical Society in 1950.
+He sat on the Blenheim Public School Board and the Blenheim District High School Board.
+Dr. Green was a member of the A.F. & A.M.
 Masonic Lodge, the Canadian Legion and the Rotary Club.
 Dr. Green enjoyed playing golf, fishing and camping in his trailer.

 Dr. Green’s son, Peter became a physician and he worked with his father in the Blenheim practice for 20 years.
 Father and son had their medical offices on Talbot Street in Blenheim.
 In 1975 they opened a new office on Ellen Street.
-Also in 1975, Dr. Andrew Green was awarded the Dr. Glenn Sawyer award for his outstanding medical and community service within Kent County.
+Also in 1975, Dr. Andrew Green received the Glenn Sawyer from the Ontario Medical Association.
+This award is bestowed upon a physician who has greatly contributed to their community and the medical profession.

 Mrs. Green died on the 23rd of February, 1987.
 Dr. Green died on June 13th, 1991 and they are buried at Evergreen Cemetery in Blenheim.